AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Mu0.md

 (restart_step_for_mu0)=
 4. In order to measure the equilibrium separation distance, $d_\text{center-to-center}$, of the conductors, two readings are made.

-    - The first is the scale reading, $S_0$, at the equilibrium position, i.e. when no mass has been added to the pan on the movable conductor.
+    - The first is the scale reading, $S_0$, at the equilibrium position, i.e. when no mass has been applied to the pan on the movable conductor.
     - The second scale reading, $S_1$, is made when the top conductor contacts the lower conductor ({numref}`fig-measurement-apparatus`).
 Place a sufficient mass in the pan on the top conductor to make it contact the lower, stationary conductor.
 Record $S_1$.
       - ⚠️ ***POWER MUST BE OFF FOR THIS STEP*** ⚠️
       - You will periodically verify that $S_0$ and $S_1$ are not changed throughout the experiment.